PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Acceptance tests
 This type of test shouldn't know any implementation details of our application.
-Typical acceptance test should focus on flow testing.
+Typical acceptance test should focus on user flow testing.
 It includes happy paths testing or in the smaller scope, checking multiple components integrated together on specific a page.

 ![image](https://user-images.githubusercontent.com/1891508/66642949-42be2b80-ec0d-11e9-8a5d-4078e36400f6.png)